Mahayana: Japanese

 Japanese Buddhism is divided into numerous traditions which include various sects of Pure Land Buddhism (the largest being Shin and Jodo), Tendai, Nichiren Buddhism, Shingon and three major sects of Zen (Soto, Rinzai and Obaku).
 There are also various Mahāyāna oriented Japanese new religions that arose in the post-war period.
 Many of these new religions are lay movements like Sōka Gakkai, Risshō Kōsei Kai and Agon Shū.

 An estimate of the Japanese Mahāyāna Buddhist population is given by Harvey as 52 million and a recent 2018 survey puts the number at 84 million.
 It should also be noted that many Japanese Buddhists also participate in Shinto practices, such as visiting shrines, collecting amulets and attending festivals.

 Vietnamese

 Vietnamese Buddhism is strongly influenced by the Chinese tradition.
 It is a synthesis of numerous practices and ideas.
 Vietnamese Mahāyāna draws practices from Vietnamese Thiền (Chan/Zen), Tịnh độ (Pure Land), and Mật Tông (Mantrayana) and its philosophy from Hoa Nghiêm (Huayan) and Thiên Thai (Tiantai).
-New Mahāyāna movements have also developed in the modern era, perhaps the most influential of which has been Thích Nhất Hạnh's Plum Village Tradition, which also draws from Theravada Buddhism.
+New Mahāyāna movements have also developed in the modern era, perhaps the most influential of which has been Thích Nhất Hạnh's Plum Village Tradition, which also draws from Theravāda Buddhism.

 Though Vietnamese Buddhism suffered extensively during the Vietnam war (1955–1975) and during subsequent communist takeover of the south, there has been a revival of the religion since the liberalization period following 1986.
 There are about 43 million Vietnamese Mahāyāna Buddhists.